 Program Director: Alescia L. DeVasher Bethea

-Faculty: Manuel Tolosa, Steven Fowler, Sarah Snell
+Faculty: Manuel Tolosa, Steve Fowler, Sarah Snell, Martin Rivera

 - Prepare graduates for nurse anesthesia practice in culturally diverse populations across the lifespan and a variety of practice settings.

 - Maintain a quality program which meets accreditation standards.